simonlav24/wormsGame/README.md

 - Forts - teammates spawn in cluster.
 - Digging - worms are underground. dig your way around. recommended with darkness.

+### Sudden Death

+Sudden death activated after the specified number of rounds in the options. the sudden death types are: plague - worms loose half their health and get sick, water rise - water level rising after each turn. the types can both be used.